1. True or False: Most people experiencing homelessness in Colorado came from out of state.

 Why this answer is correct:

 Research shows a strong connection between childhood trauma and later experiences of homelessness.
-A systematic review and meta-analysis in The Lancet Public Health found that adverse childhood experiences are strong risk factors for homelessness and poor health outcomes among adults experiencing homelessness.
-The CDC defines ACEs as potentially traumatic childhood experiences such as violence, abuse, neglect, or household instability, and notes that they can have long-term impacts on health, opportunity, and well-being.
+A systematic review in a public health journal found that adverse childhood experiences (ACEs) — such as abuse, neglect, or household instability — are strong risk factors for homelessness and poor health outcomes in adulthood.
+The CDC defines ACEs as potentially traumatic childhood events and notes they can have long-term impacts on health, opportunity, and well-being.
+Through strategic partnerships with on-campus partner agencies like Diversus Health, Springs Rescue Mission provides access to clinical mental health counseling to help guests work through these core issues that may be correlated with a struggle with homelessness.

 6. Which challenge often makes it difficult for someone experiencing homelessness to get a job?